 There are few things more cherished in high school sports than a home-field advantage.
 Unfortunately, one New York high school football program will never know what that edge is like because of one of the most archaic reasons possible: When Herbert H. Lehman High School was built in 1972, the New York City Board of Education gave it an 80-yard football field rather than the conventional 100-yard version.
-Ever since, the team has been forced to play all of its games on the road, and there's no end in sight.
+Ever since, the team has been forced to play all of its games on the road, and there's no end in sight."It's been rough -- we can't take pride in this field," David White, a Lehman junior, told the New York Daily News.
+"Everyone has their home -- we don't."

 While it might seem impossible for the situation to get more embarrassing, it does.
 According to the Daily News, the Department of Education's School Construction Authority has $2.8 million set aside for a new field at Lehman High, yet no expansion is planned.
 Instead, the money will go toward a new scoreboard, lighting and even new turf, but only 80 yards of it.